misbahfarshad/Data-and-Programming-in-Python/README.md

 # Data-and-Programming-in-Python
-Couse description: introduction to Python with a focus on data analysis.
+Course description for HW assignments: Introduction to Data and Programming in Python at the Harris School of Public Policy with a focus on data analysis.

-NOTE: This was my first course in python, please see the "Big Data" and "Policy Lab" repos for my more advanced projects.
+All other projects were done independently.

-*All work is my own done at the Harris School of Public Policy.
+*All work is my own.